Streaming media

 On websites such as YouTube, videos such as this short NASA film about spacesuit design are played instantly depending on the user's internet connection, and the video is partially downloaded in the background.

-Streaming media is multimedia delivered through a network for playback using a media player.
+Streaming media is the method by which multimedia data is delivered through a network for playback using a digital media player or media player software.
 Media is transferred in a stream of packets from a server to a client and is rendered in real-time or near real-time; this contrasts with file downloading, a process in which the end-user obtains an entire media file before consuming the content.
 Streaming is more commonly used for video on demand, streaming television, and music streaming services over the Internet.

 While streaming is most commonly associated with multimedia from a remote server over the Internet, it also includes offline multimedia between devices on a local area network.
 For example, using DLNA and a home server, or in a personal area network between two devices using Bluetooth (which uses radio waves rather than IP).
 Online streaming was initially popularized by RealNetworks and Microsoft in the 1990s and has since grown to become the globally most popular method for consuming music and videos, with numerous competing subscription services being offered since the 2010s.
 Audio streaming to wireless speakers, often using Bluetooth, is another use that has become prevalent during that decade.
-Live streaming is the real-time delivery of content during production, much as live television broadcasts content via television channels.
+Live streaming is the real-time delivery of content during production, much as live television broadcasts content via linear and cable channels.

 Distinguishing delivery methods from the media applies specifically to, as most of the traditional media delivery systems are either inherently streaming (e.g., radio, television) or inherently non-streaming (e.g., books, videotapes, audio CDs).
-The term "streaming media" can apply to media other than video and audio, such as live closed captioning, ticker tape, and real-time text, which are all considered "streaming text".
+The term "streaming media" can apply to media other than video and audio, such as live closed captioning and real-time text, which are all considered "streaming text".